JohnZolton/lyfter/README.md

 - **Prisma**: Used as the open-source database ORM.
 - **Tailwind**: A utility-first CSS framework.

+## The Algorithm
+The match-or-beat system compares the current workouts performance to last week's performance.
+As long as performance is improving, keep going.
+Performance is measured by weight, reps, or both.
+The app warns you when performance declines and when its time to take a deload.

 ## Features

 - **Workout Management**: Users can create, plan, edit, and log their workouts with ease.